navneetkumar22/Paytm_Clone_tailwind/README.md

 # **PayTM Homepage Clone !**

-This Shopify Clone  Page is created using HTML and Tailwind-CSS which is a utility first framework of CSS.
+This PayTM Clone  Page is created using HTML and Tailwind-CSS which is a utility first framework of CSS.

 </br>